xephonhq/xephon-b/doc/roadmap.md

 - [ ] an ab like util, which simply generate load on a http server
   - https://github.com/istio/fortio
 - [ ] ts workload generator
+- [ ] server mode, listen for control instruction, used for distributed testing

 2016/10/23